chihebchebbi/mkdocs-base/docs/top20.md

 Hi Peerlysters,

- A few days ago, I wrote a piece called &quot;**[TOP 20 tools every security professional should have in 2020](https://www.peerlyst.com/posts/top-20-tools-every-security-professional-should-have-in-2020-chiheb-chebbi?trk=search_page_search_result)**&quot; where I presented some of the most helpful and required tools in information security that you need to acquire.
-Most of the presented tools were usually used for offensive purposes.
-So, I am taking this opportunity to present the TOP 20  free tools that every blue teamer should have in 2020:
+I am taking this opportunity to present the TOP 20  free tools that every blue teamer should have in 2020:

 ![](RackMultipart20200926-4-1rlrx7g_html_24fe06ae0b1283b3.png)